Artificial Intelligence (AI) Strategy

 Jump to search

-An Artificial Intelligence (AI) Strategy is an IT strategy that is focused on AI technologies.
+An Artificial Intelligence (AI) Strategy is an technology-specific IT strategy that focuses on the adoption, development, and integration of AI technologies within an organization.

 - Context:

-- It can (typically) address Organizational AI Technology Decision, such as AI investment decisions.
+- It can (often) address Organizational AI Technology Decisions, such as AI investment decisions.

-- It can (often) be summarized in an AI Strategy Document.
+- It can (often) be represented in an AI Strategy Document.

 - ...

-- It can (often) include an AI Technology and Capability Roadmap.
+- It can include an AI Technology and Capability Roadmap outlining the development of AI initiatives.

 - …